zackb/hyprwat/README.md

 - **Wayland native**: Built specifically for Wayland compositors
 - **Hyprland integration**: Designed to work with Hyprland compositor
 - **Cursor positioning**: Automatically appears at your current cursor position
-- **Flexible input**: Accept options via command line arguments or stdin
 - **WiFi selector**: Built-in support for selecting WiFi networks (via dbus and NetworkManager
 - **Audio selector**: Built-in support for selecting audio input/output devices (via Pipewire)
+- **Wallpaper selection**: Easily select a wallpaper from a directory of images (hyprpaper only)
 - **Custom menus**: Define your own menus using simple YAML configuration files
-- **Pre-selection support**: Mark items as initially selected
 - **Theming**: Customize the appearance with a configuration file
-- **Wallpaper selection**: Easily select a wallpaper from a directory of images (hyprpaper only)

 ## Installation